NuITTake/simple-level-log/README.md

     console.log('==============================================================');
 }

-// Test with default settings
-testLogger('Test with default settings');
+// Test with All Off, level is set to INFO and isVerboseOn set to true testLogger('Test with All Off, level is set to INFO and isVerboseOn set to true');
 logger.setAllOff();
 logger.setLeve(logger.Levels.INFO);
 logger.isVerboseOn = true;